Immune Globulin

 What are the possible reactions after immune globulin?

-Common reactions to Ig may include soreness and tenderness where the immunization was given.
+Common reactions to Ig may include soreness and tenderness at the injection site.
 Allergic reactions (hives and swelling) may also occur.

-Some immune globulins may be associated with a risk of thrombosis (blood clots) within 24 hours of receiving them, especially when large volumes are given.
-The risk of thrombosis is increased in those:
+Some immune globulins may be associated with a risk of thrombosis (blood clots) within 24 hours of injection, especially when large volumes are given.
+The risk of thrombosis increases for those:

 Acetaminophen (e.g. Tylenol®) or ibuprofen* (e.g. Advil®) can be given for fever or soreness.
 ASA (e.g. Aspirin®) should not be given to anyone under 18 years of age due to the risk of Reye Syndrome.